SamΒ·2026-03-25Β·11 min read

 The Psychology of Invincibility

-The banking system was central to the feedback loop.
-Japanese banks used their shareholdings in keiretsu partners as capital reserves, and rising stock prices automatically increased their lending capacity.
-More lending pushed up real estate prices, which served as collateral for further loans, which funded further stock purchases.
-The circularity was self-reinforcing; each asset class inflated the other in a spiral that seemed to have no natural limit.
+Banking was central to the feedback loop.
+Japanese banks used their shareholdings in keiretsu partners as capital reserves, and rising stock prices automatically expanded their lending capacity.
+More lending pushed up real estate prices.
+Higher real estate prices served as collateral for further loans.
+Further loans funded additional stock purchases.
+Each asset class inflated the other in a self-reinforcing spiral that seemed to have no ceiling.

 Indicator19851989 (Peak)Change